Packers Heritage Trail

 Included on the Packers Heritage Trail is everything from the team's birthplace, the birthplace home of team founder 'Curly' Lambeau, the local hotel where legendary Vince Lombardi was introduced as the team's head coach and the former train depots where fans once celebrated title-clinching victories.
 City Stadium, the Packers' home field from 1925-56, is a signature attraction of the trail.

-Funded solely through private donations and sponsorships, gifts like that of HJ Martin & Son have been critical to the viability of the Packers Heritage Trail.
+Funded solely through private donations and sponsorships, gifts like that of H.J.
+Martin and Son have been critical to the viability of the Packers Heritage Trail.
 Underwriting the Hornung statue was a natural, the Martin family having enjoyed a personal relationship with the football star for over 50 years.

 Along with Hornung, statues of franchise co-founder George Whitney Calhoun, backs Johnny 'Blood' McNally and Clarke Hinkle, and quarterback Bart Starr are part of the Packers Heritage Trail Plaza, helping to link the team to its community for years to come.